 | Temperature / UV | Indoor storage, -10°C to 40°C range | Outdoor storage, high UV, container transit above 40°C |

-The practical implication for procurement is direct: specify film grade against the worst-case combination of these four variables in your actual process, not against average conditions.
+The practical result of this for people who buy things is clear: when you buy film choose a type that can handle the combination of these four variables in your actual process not just the average conditions.

-Coating system is the first filter in film selection for pre-coated metal.
-Plashield PE protective film is compatible with all standard pre-coated and color-coated metal surface types, including PVDF, standard polyester, SMP, HDP, and epoxy primer finishes.
-Film grade selection — specifically tack level and UV resistance duration — should be matched to the specific coating system and exposure conditions rather than applied uniformly across all surface types.
+The type of coating is the thing to consider when choosing a film for pre-coated metal.
+Plashield PE protective film works with all pre-coated and color-coated metal surface types, including PVDF, standard polyester, SMP, HDP and epoxy primer finishes.
+When choosing a film type consider the coating system and the conditions it will be exposed to rather than using the same film for all surface types.

-SMP (silicone modified polyester) coatings sit between PVDF and standard polyester in surface energy.
-They require the same tack discipline as polyester with additional attention to UV exposure duration, as SMP coatings can become more reactive to adhesive dwell after extended outdoor exposure.
+SMP coatings are in between PVDF and standard polyester in terms of surface energy.
+They require the care as polyester coatings but you also need to pay attention to how long they are exposed to sunlight because SMP coatings can become more reactive to the adhesive after being outside for a long time.

 Tack level selection guide: